DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Technical-FAQ.md

 ## Deployment issues with model source code

-Redeploy binaries from the package, add SFTP folder to check-in and check-in code without local build if you wish to have source code remain on the DEV system. <br>
+- Redeploy binaries from the package
+- Add SFTP folder to check-in and
+- Check-in code without local build if you wish to have source code remain on the DEV system
-Or remove source code from the DEV system first and then redeploy binaries.
+- Or remove source code from the DEV system first and then redeploy binaries.